leonardtschora/leonardtschora.github.io/_pages/thesis.md

     <figcaption> <i>La fee electricite</i>, by Raoul Duffy in 1937, gives a good overview of the complexity of the problem.</figcaption>
 </figure>

-I started this thesis following my research internship at [elmy](https://elmy.fr/) ([check here for more information](/experience/)).
-This thesis was a collaboration between the [Liris laboratory](https://liris.cnrs.fr/) (INSA Lyon) and elmy.
+I started this thesis following my research internship at [ELMY](https://elmy.fr/) ([check here for more information](/experience/)).
+This thesis was a collaboration between the [Liris laboratory](https://liris.cnrs.fr/) (INSA Lyon), a lab that is part of the [CNRS](https://www.cnrs.fr/en), and elmy.
 As part of the [DM2L research team](https://projet.liris.cnrs.fr/dm2l/), I was mentored by [Céline Robardet](https://perso.liris.cnrs.fr/celine.robardet/) and [Marc Plantevit](https://www.lrde.epita.fr/wiki/User:Marc).
 I defended my thesis on the 17th of January, 2024 and was granted the title of Doctor in Informatics.

 ## Abstract